Nivolumab (Opdivo®) is used to treat:

 Serious or delayed side effects

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
-Your doctor or nurse can explain the risk of these side effects to you.
+Your doctor, nurse or pharmacist can explain the risk of these side effects to you.

 Your patient alert card

-Your doctor, nurse or pharmacist will give you a card with information about your treatment on it.
-It is important to always have the card with you during treatment and after treatment finishes.
-You should show it to any doctor or healthcare professional you need to see.
+Your doctor, nurse or pharmacist will give you a card with information about your treatment.
+It is important to keep the card with you during treatment and after treatment finishes.
+You should show it to any doctor or healthcare professional who looks after you.

 Contact the hospital